-The Akimahen of Kyoto lists easy to understand steps on how to use public bathrooms without dirtying the premises that could have been evaded from dirtiness.
-The people of Kyoto are having difficulty getting through to the people of the tourism spots there; therefore, they created the "Don't of Kyoto", a colorful cartoon style list of etiquette informing a list of not-to-do guide.
+The Akimahen of Kyoto lists easy to understand steps on how to use public bathrooms without dirtying the premises.
+The people of Kyoto are having difficulty getting through to the people of the tourism spots there; therefore, they created the "Do-Nots of Kyoto", a colorful cartoon style list of etiquette informing a list of not-to-dos.

 The Guide to Kyoto how-tos: